 Parents often desire concomitant therapy of their own to help them understand what their young person needs from them to foster emotional development.
 Parents can be helped to avoid ineffective parenting responses by learning ways to strengthen a positive and loving relationship with their child.
-Parents can also explore strategies for managing children with special needs, such as ADHD, divorce adjustment, and addictions.
+Parents can also explore strategies for managing children with special needs, such as ADHD, and going though divorce adjustment.

 People create the same impasses and blocks within group therapy as they do in their daily lives.
 They block themselves in their relationship with other group members just as they block themselves with associates, friends, lovers, and relatives.
 Many people have ingrained mannerisms by which they handicap themselves, and group therapy is the arena in which we both evoke these mannerisms and help the patient recognize and overcome them.
 The group context serves as a microcosm of reality and is the ideal place to solve interpersonal problems.
 The successful group member finishes not simply with a superior capacity to relate to others, but also with more inner comfort and with a better ability to realize his or her own potential.
 In short, effective group treatment should enable people to make inner adjustments, and to use themselves effectively -- so that they are better able to love and to work.